What is DMT?- Side Effects and Health Risks - Detox Plus UK

 DMT Tolerance

-At this point, there is no evidence to suggest that show that one’s body builds up a tolerance to the drug or that one could become addicted to it.
+At this point, there is no evidence to suggest that one’s body builds up a tolerance to the drug or that one could become addicted to it.
 Instead, some studies attempt to show that people become addicted to experiencing the otherworldly trips that the drug takes them on.

 “If people feel that the drug allows them to connect with other beings such as aliens or spirits, or even God, they may attempt to continue using the drug as a means of continuing these connections.”